 “With an artist’s eye and an insider's perspective, Filipino theologian Antonio Sison has further enhanced the craft of inculturation.
 His masterful interweaving of the hermeneutics of suspicion, appreciation, and serendipity with illuminating examples has enriched its theological method.”—José M. de Mesa, author, Why Theology is Never Far from Home

-Antonio D. Sison, CPPS, is associate professor of systematic theology at Catholic Theological Union in Chicago.
+Antonio D. Sison, CPPS, is Vatican Council II Chair of Theology and Professor of Systematic Theology at Catholic Theological Union in Chicago.
 His previous books include The Sacred Foodways of Film; World Cinema, Theology, and the Human; and Screening Schillebeeckx: Theology and Third Cinema in Dialogue.